Notes on the data: Child and youth health

-Where there were fewer than ten participants or residents in an area, the data are not shown.
+Where there were between 1-9 participants or residents in an area, the data are not shown.

 Information held by the National HPV Vaccination Program Register is provided to the Register from immunisation providers.
 The accuracy of the information is dependent on the quality and timeliness of the data provided.
 Every effort is made to ensure that the information recorded on the Register is up to date and correct.

 - an inaccurate numerator due to the data having not been geo-coded.
 The geographic area at which the data are available is the postcode; postcode data are allocated to a PHA on the basis of the proportion of the postcode which falls into a PHA, which can result in allocation to the wrong PHA; the conversion is undertaken using approximate allocations of postcode populations (based on the best fit of Census Collection Districts (CDs) to postcode areas) to LGAs, derived from data at the previous Census.
 In many instances this conversion represents a crude allocation of the population of any LGA.
 For example, in many cases the boundaries of CDs do not match the boundaries of postcodes, and whole CDs are allocated to the postcode into which the population largely falls.

-Numerator: Number of females/ males aged 15 years as at 30 June 2015, who had received Dose 3 of the HPV vaccine
+Number of females/ males aged 15 years as at 30 June 2017, who had received Dose 3 of the HPV vaccine

 Number of females/ males aged 15 years (2017 ERP)

 Detail of analysis: Per cent

-Source: Compiled by PHIDU using data from the National HPV Vaccination Program Register (NHVPR), February 2018; and the ABS Census Estimated Resident Population (ERP) 2015.
+Compiled by PHIDU using data from the National HPV Vaccination Program Register (NHVPR), November 2018; and the ABS Census Estimated Resident Population (ERP) 2017.